Introduction to scattering for radial 3D NLKG below energy norm: Introduction

 Now we explain the main ideas of this paper.

-Our first objective is to establish global well-posedness of (\ref{Eqn:NlkgWdat}) for data in $H^{s} \times H^{s-1}$,$1>s>s(p)$.
-Unfortunately since the solution lies in $H^{s} \times H^{s-1}$ pointwise in time the energy (\ref{Eqn:DefEnergy}) is infinite.
+Our first objective is to establish global well-posedness of (\ref{Eqn:NlkgWdat}) for data in $H^{s} \times H^{s-1}$,$1>s>s(p)$ \footnote{ Notice that the global well-posedness was already studied in \cite{bodaomiao}.
+Since it is a prerequisite to study scattering, we mention it.}.
+Unfortunately since the solution lies in $H^{s} \times H^{s-1}$ pointwise in time and the energy (\ref{Eqn:DefEnergy}) is infinite.
 Therefore we introduce the following mollified energy